playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 }
 ---

-Functions are an integral part of all JavaScript applications; React apps included.
+Functions are an integral part of all JavaScript applications, React apps included.
 [While I've written about how peculiar their usage can be, thanks to the fact that all functions are values](https://unicorn-utterances.com/posts/javascript-functions-are-values), they help split up the monotony of your codebase by splitting similar code into logical segments.

 This knowledge that functions are values can assist you when working on improving your React apps' performance.